ArneDeloose/Masterproef2018Code/Code/Func_descr.md

 compare_img(img1, img2, rectangle, min_freq, max_freq), return(score)

 Calculates the SSIM between two images and returns it as a score.
 If the frequency isn't in the right range, score is set to the minimum (-1).
 For this, the function set_freqthresh is needed with the correct class number.

 ---

+compare_img2(img1, img2), return(score)

+Calculates the SSIM between two images and returns it as a score.
+Images are scaled to the largest image.

+---

+resize_img_plot(img1, img2), return()

+Plots two images on the same size.
+Can be used to compare with 'compare_img_plot'

+---